cssigniter/audioigniter/readme.txt

 * Customize the colors through the Customizer
 * Custom block for the Gutenberg Block Editor (With the ability to change colors per player)
 * Widget & Shortcode available
+* Streaming service button links
+* Sync download URL with audio URL automatically
+* Standalone shortcode for single tracks (without the need to create a playlist)
+* Remember last played track and position

 **PREMIUM SUPPORT**
 You can expect the same level of support for both the free and pro version of our plugin.
 Average response time: 24 hours.